-Table 37.3. gradcdac\install\irq\handler argument description
+Table 38.3. gradcdac\install\irq\handler argument description

-Name Description
+Name Description Description

-cookie Handle used inte ernally by the function interface, it is returned by the open function.
+cookie Handle used Handle used internally by the function interface, it is returned by the open function.

-adc 37 1 The state of the s

-Value Function
+adc Value Value Function

 1 Register handler to ADC interrupt

 2 Register handler to DAC interrupt

 Register to both ADC and DAC interrupts

 isr Pointer to interrupt service routine which will be called every time an interrupt is generated by the ADC/DAC hardware.

-arg Argument passed to the isr function when called as the second argument.
+arg Argument pa Argument passed to the isr function when called as the second argument.